 Rose Henderson has been awarded a Screen Ireland Actor as Creator Grant to make a short film about Alzheimer’s.
 We are excited to announce additional funding is being made available by Memory Health who provide nutritional supplements for the prevention and/or treatment of neurodegenerative diseases.
 (See Memory Health.com)

 This short film will be based on the play, Take Off Your Cornflakes, and will star Rose Henderson and Pat Nolan, with appearances by Sorcha Furlong, Helena White and Clare Monnelly.
-We are in pre-production at the moment and will keep you posted on developments.
-Here is the team:
+We have completed the final cut and are very excited to announce that the film will premier at the Galway Film Fleadh in July under the Actor As Creator Short Films banner.
+More information will be posted when we know the exact date and whether we can attend in person or online.

 Starring Rose Henderson and directed by Caroline FitzGerald